Arrive in Vladivostok. Met at airport and transfer to your accommodation.

 Day 14.
 Day to explore central Kazan.
 Late checkout from hotel.
 Evening departure by overnight train to Moscow.

 Day 15.
 Arrive Moscow at 1517.
-Met and transfer to homestay for three nights.
-Three-hour walking tour.
+Met and transfer to your accommodation.

 Time to experience the famed centre of Soviet-era Russia.
 This is where central control was wielded.
 Moscow is now a changed city, but its many surviving examples of architecture complement its thriving theatre and arts and for those so disposed, Moscow has museums to satisfy any interest.